kkbest/MultilevelProcessEnvironment/README.md

 - repeatFrequency: The length of the interval in seconds between checks for updates and execution of transitions.
 Default is 15 (seconds).

 ###src/main/resources/quartz.properties
+Normally, these properties shouldn't be changed at all.
+Proceed with caution!

 ###src/main/resources/log4j.properties
 Use this to tweak log4j output.